 No longer do we need to write our own RSS feeds in .xml.
 Audio editing software has advanced in leaps and bounds and perhaps most importantly, microphone manufacturers have started to realise podcasters have different needs from shock jocks and rock stars.

-We have radio stations, predominantly public stations making all sorts of claims in relation to ownership of the medium.
+We have radio stations, predominantly public stations but increasingly the commercials too, making all sorts of claims in relation to ownership of the medium.
 This should not be surprising.
 Whilst there are many films made around the world, Hollywood still maintains an artistic inertia in that medium.
 Yet independent film producers and non US produced films still test the edges of that medium.
 So too in the podcasting medium.
 Indeed, independent podcast producers out number the radio types significantly.

 So what is the medium all about?
 One word: storytelling.
 Many shows get this right, week after week but many are ruined by badly placed and/or irrelevant advertising.

 Many more are designed around some arbitrary idea.
 The average commute, in the US, is 23 minutes, apparently, so shows are tailored to this length.
 This makes about as much sense as writing a novel to read in twenty three minute chunks.
 Podcasting is far more like the novel than it is a television or radio program.
 We can dip in and out as our schedules allow.
 We don’t even need a bookmark as the apps hold the shows where we left off.